deepset-ai/haystack/proposals/text/0000-table-span.md

 # Motivation

-Give us more background and explanation: Why do we need this feature?
-What use cases does it support?
-What's the expected outcome?
-Focus on explaining the motivation for this feature.
-We'd like to understand it, so that even if we don't accept this proposal, others can use the motivation to develop alternative solutions.

 ## Why do we need this feature?
 To allow users to easily look up the answer cell in the returned table to fetch the answer text directly from the table, identify the row or column labels for that answer, or generally perform operations on the table